dannisliang/vongott-unity/README.md

 ### Progress!

 I have spent my time doing my own GUI framework for Unity called OpenGUI, and I have managed to build a pretty capable level editor with an inspector, save/load features, adding prefabs, editing conversations, quests and flags, editing surface vectors, and probably a few more things.
+The editor is at this point capable of building a coherent, if very rudimentary, action RPG :)
 <img src="https://raw.github.com/mrzapp/vongott/master/img/demo_windows.png" />

 The level shown below was made exclusively with this editor, without using Unity.